cksystemsteaching/selfie/manuscript/architecture.md

 ![Von Neumann Architecture](images/von-neumann-architecture.jpg "Von Neumann Architecture")

+Most computers including smart phones and tablets are at their core based on a computer architecture that has not changed in a long time.
+It is known as the *von Neumann Architecture*.

 [Von Neumann Architecture][]
 : A computer architecture introduced in 1945 by the mathematician and physicist John von Neumann and others.

+The idea is very simple.
+There is a *central processing unit* called a CPU that executes instructions of a computer program stored as machine code in so-called *main memory* or *memory* for short.
+The purpose of the program is to direct the CPU to compute something and use main memory not occupied by code for storing data.
+In particular, the CPU fetches instructions from memory and executes them.
+During code execution the CPU is directed by the instructions to read data from memory, compute something, write data to memory, and even communicate with the outside world.

 [Central Processing Unit (CPU)][]
 : A digital electronic circuit within a computer that carries out the instructions of a computer program by performing the basic arithmetic, logical, control and input/output (I/O) operations specified by the instructions.

+The key innovation of the von Neumann Architecture is that code and data are both stored in main memory.
+In fact, since code and data are just bits there is no difference in representation either.

+[Memory][]
+: Hardware device that stores information for immediate use in a computer; it is synonymous with the term "primary storage".

+Since code can be seen as data and vice versa, code is really just pure information known as *software* clearly distinct from physical hardware.
+The von Neumann Architecture is thus a machine model for executing software.

+[Software][]
+: That part of a computer system that consists of encoded information or computer instructions, in contrast to the physical hardware from which the system is built.

+Now, how does code and data get into a computer, and out?
+This is done through so-called *input/output* (I/O) devices such as keyboards and screens but also network and storage adapters, for example.
+Storage adapters are usually connected to "secondary storage" which is non-volatile storage containing code and data.
+In contrast, main memory is typically volatile meaning it loses its content when power is cut.
+However, volatility of memory is a property not relevant in the von Neumann Architecture.

+[Input/Output (I/O)][]
+: The communication between an information processing system, such as a computer, and the outside world, possibly a human or another information processing system.

+But how does a computer with empty memory load code into memory to execute it?
+In other words, how does the CPU know what to do if there are no instructions on what to do?
+This is a typical computer science paradox called *bootstrapping* derived from the phrase "to pull oneself up by one's bootstraps".
+Even more amusingly, there is also the related story of the Baron Munchausen who pulled himself (and his horse) out of a swamp by his pigtail.

+Well, in most computers there is a special program called a *bootloader* stored in special non-volatile memory from which the CPU fetches instructions and executes them if main memory is empty (initially or after a loss of memory).
+The bootloader directs the CPU to load code into main memory from some I/O device such as the network or storage adapter.
+Once this is done control is turned over to main memory and the CPU from then on fetches and executes the code loaded into main memory.

+[Booting][]
+: The initialization of a computerized system.

 [Arithmetic Logic Unit (ALU)][]
 : A digital electronic circuit that performs arithmetic and logical operations on integer binary numbers.